TeamFAPS/PSVita-RE-tools/README.md

 # Using the Tools

 usbhostfs usage
 ---
 WARNINGS:

-	– This mod may not work on testkits or devkits
+	– This may not work on testkits or devkits
 	– We have not tested with Vitashell’s USB mode
-	– Many errors will occur, do not use when using the vita for daily use
+	– Many errors will occur, do not use this plugin when using the vita for daily use

 Dependencies: